rubbrband/rubbrband/README.md

 Then, visit the link to your webui at `http://localhost:7860` and use your new checkpoint file.

 ## FAQ
-**How many samples do I need for Dreambooth finetuning on a person?**
+**How many samples do I need for Dreambooth fine-tuning on a person?**

 We recommend you use 50 images of a person, if you want great results.
 If you want to generate a variety of different images of a person, you may want to try 20-30 very different images of a person, in different lighting conditions and clothing, from different angles.